 - I need help finding a casual job.
 What can I do?

-Due to the ongoing social distancing rules imposed by state and federal governments in response to COVID-19, we will be delivering a mix of on-campus and online classes in Trimester 2.
-In deciding which subjects to offer on campus, we have prioritised those in which students are most likely to enrol in their first one or two trimesters since it is these students who generally require the greatest support by virtue of being new to higher education in Australia.
-Trimester 2 started on Monday 20 July and re-enrolments for current students are now closed.
+Due to the ongoing social distancing rules imposed by state and federal governments in response to COVID-19, we will continue to deliver a mix of on-campus and online classes in Trimester 3.
+Trimester 3 starts on Monday 16 November and re-enrolments for current students open on Monday 5 October.

 A: Currently the state and federal governments are recommending clear social distancing guidelines for indoor spaces.
 These guidelines limit the number of classes we can deliver on campus, as well as the number of students in each room to ensure our safety and wellbeing.
 This has resulted in a limited number of on-campus classes being available since we are legally restricted not only by the number of students we’re permitted to have in each classroom but also the maximum number we can have on the entire floor at any one time.
 It is vital that we follow all the precautions we’ve put in place on campus to ensure we keep the KBS community safe.